Lori Diachin

 diachin2@llnl.gov

-She served for 6 years as the Director for the Center for Applied Scientific Computing (CASC) and 2 years as the Acting Information Technology Department head.
-CASC houses approximately 125 applied mathematicians, computer scientists, and data scientists who conduct world class, collaborative scientific research and development on problems critical to national security.
-The Center’s core competencies include high performance computing, computational physics, numerical mathematics, computer science, and data science.
+She served for 6 years as the director for the Center for Applied Scientific Computing (CASC) and 2 years as the acting Information Technology Department head.
+CASC houses approximately 125 applied mathematicians, computer scientists, and data scientists who conduct world-class, collaborative scientific research and development on problems critical to national security.
+The center’s core competencies include high-performance computing, computational physics, numerical mathematics, computer science, and data science.

 Featured Posts